ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/code/README.md

     d.
 Invokes `als create-from-model`, which creates the database and your project

 2. Your created project is opened in your IDE, ready to execute and customize.

-Review `Sample-Genai.md`.
+    a.
+Review `Sample-Genai.md`, Explore Customizations.

 ![GenAI Automation](system/images/genai.png)